 “This third full-length launches into rock ’n’ roll overdrive on its very first song, “Famous Monsters,” which happens to be about history’s most infamous serial killers.
 Backed by Mark Bäertschi’s surfy drum fills and guitarist Jack Ball’s electrifying fretwork, vocalist/bassist Rob Bell puts his snarling delivery front and center on the trio’s gasoline-powered garage-rock.
 From the spunky Drags cover “I Like to Die” to the rockabilly-tinged “The Last Time I Saw Julia,” Famous Monsters thunders from start to finish.”

 Leslie Ventura - Las Vegas Weekly

-Over the last four years, The Psyatics have released three full-length albums (the newest, ‘Famous Monsters’, completed in August 2016), appeared on numerous compilations, and have shared the stage with bands as diverse as Reverend Horton Heat, The Dickies, Voodoo Glow Skulls, The Vibrators, Modern English and Missing Persons.
-The band completed their first tour of Japan in early 2016, acted and provided songs for the indie film ‘Atomic Punks’ , and are currently working on their fourth full-length, tentatively titled ‘Worse Things Happen At Sea’.
-In the near future, The Psyatics plan on expanding tour dates outside the west coast, return to Japan and dominate the local music scene.
+Over the last four years, The Psyatics have released five full-length albums, appeared on numerous compilations, and have shared the stage with bands as diverse as Reverend Horton Heat, The Dickies, Voodoo Glow Skulls, The Vibrators, Modern English and Missing Persons.
+The band completed their first tour of Japan in early 2016, acted and provided songs for the indie film ‘Atomic Punks’.
+The Psyatics plan on expanding tour dates outside the west coast, return to Japan and dominate the local music scene.
 As Rich Coffee (The Gizmos, Thee Fourgiven, Swamp Gospel, Rich’s R&R Rants and Raves) writes of the Psyatics, “absolutely kick-ass…definitely destined to become Las Vegas legends”, and that goal is on a fast track to becoming reality.